rlaboiss/vextab-data/README.md

 processing the raw data and for doing the statistical analysis (in R).

 The study related to this data/code is currently under submission to a peer reviewed journal.

-The instruction for running the code is still absent, but will be added in the near future.
-More coming soon.
+You will find here the [instructions](analysis/README.md) for running the code and the [description](results/README.md) of the data files.

 # Licensing terms